alexhrabovyi/react-webpack-configs/README.md

 - generates all kinds of favicons for better compatibility;

 ### Performance
 - creates separate vendor.js file that contains necessary node modules.
-Because it doesn't often change, it can be cached in users' browser;
+Because it doesn't often get changed, it can be cached in users' browser;
-- file names depend on their content, so name changes only if content of that file changes;
+- file names depend on their content, so name gets changed only if content of that file changes;

 ### Webpack Bundle Analyzer
-- production and development build could be executed wtih Webpack Bundle Analyzer to see sizes of files;
+- production and development build can be executed with Webpack Bundle Analyzer to see sizes of files;

 ### Other
 - Webpack DevServer with HMR enabled;